MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/05/devtools-102.md

 <!-- ====================================================================== -->
-## The Inspect element tooltip now persists until you dismiss it
+## The Inspect element tooltip can now be persisted until you dismiss it

 <!-- Title: Improving the Inspect element tooltip -->
 <!-- Subtitle: The Inspect element tooltip now persists until you dismiss it, improving accessibility and ease of use. -->